marcusoftnet/marcusoftnet.github.io/_posts/2026-04-21-four-ai-trends-obstructing-flow.md

 If you don't believe me think about if the same thing were to happen again.
 After 6 months everything is gone and you have to redo it again.

 How many times do you have to do it again and again for the pure typing, creation part to be the thing that slow you down?

+Making typing faster doesn't improve the flow at the bottleneck.
+Flow won't get better until we shorten the learning loop.

 ## What to do instead